SH801/openwind/INSTALL.md

 The Open Wind toolkit has two flavours of build process:

 - **1. Docker-based**: The entire build is run within Docker instances.
-This is the recommended option as it helps to avoid installation issues.
+This is the recommended option as it helps avoid installation issues.

 - **2. Local (non-Docker) based**: All of the build runs without Docker.
 This may be desirable for performance reasons or when there is a need to quickly modify the codebase and / or resolve technical issues.
-There may, however, be a need to run Docker after the build has completed - in order to view results through a Dockerized tileserver.
+There may, however, be a need to run Docker after the build has completed in order to view results through a Dockerized tileserver.

 ## Software Platforms